Questions? Discuss This Challenge In The Forums!

 Areca Palm: One of the best air purifying plants for general air cleanliness.

-Instructions: From the 1st list above pick one of those items and take a picture of yourself eating your last meal and then upload it to Instagram or Facebook with the hashtag #ExtremeHealthChallenge and the @ tag of @ExtremeHealthAcademy.
+Instructions: From the 1st list above picking one of those items and take a picture of yourself eating your last meal and then upload it to Instagram or Facebook with the hashtag #ExtremeHealthChallenge and the @ tag of @ExtremeHealthAcademy.
 Then head over to ExtremeHealthChallenge.com and add your photo to the challenge to gain more entries!